sarahciston/codingcare/posts/0critintro.md

 Analogue pre-responses to AI systems by 20th century media artists, and my responses to them:

 - No Knots, Only Loops // Rebecca Horn
 - ?? // Hito Steyerl?
 Adrian Piper?
 Sophie Calle?
 Sonya Rapoport?
 Lynne Hershmann?
+VALIE EXPORT?

+Analogue ritual practices of data collection and queer feminist body art show where "data wiggle room" was already wide, and they help me reimagine how I encounter data now.

+(BIAS CUTS)

+What can happen when we acknowledge bias rather than try to "optimize" it out?

+When we work with and against our artistic materials?

 ### TECH: *The Intersectional AI Toolkit*